SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Angelic Form

 You are able to briefly transform into a holy form.
 As an action, for up to 1 minute, you can give yourself a flying speed equal to your walking speed, and your attacks also count as magical.
-Additionally you gain a number of temporary hit points equal to your ranger level.
+Additionally, you gain a number of temporary hit points equal to your ranger level.
 You can use this power once per long rest.

 ### Level 15